BentoBoxWorld/docs/docs/BentoBox/Database-API.md

 6. Ensure the class has a [zero argument constructor](https://en.wikipedia.org/wiki/Nullary_constructor)
 7. Create a getter and setter for every field - most IDEs should be able to do that for you automatically

+**WARNING:** The full canonical name of the class is used to create the table in the database, but the maximum length of that name can only be **64 characters**.
+So when you define the data object class, make sure that the package and class names are short enough to fit. **ALSO** as BentoBox allows database tables to have a prefix, make sure your canonical name is less than about 60 characters in total to allow for a prefix.

 For some field types, especially custom ones, you may have to define your own Adapter class that will handle serialization and deserialization of the field's data.

 ## Example